Don’t let this happen to you!

 - When you are ready to sell or return the copier, check with the manufacturer, dealer, or servicing company for options on securing the hard drive.

-For more information, see the HHS Health Information Policy webpage.
-The National Institute of Standards and Technology has a paper that gives hard copy storage sanitization instructions (see Table A-1) for many types of office machines and devices, including photocopiers, and even smartphones.
+The National Institute of Standards and Technology has a paper that gives hard drive storage sanitization instructions (see Table A-1) for many types of office machines and devices, including photocopiers, and even smartphones.

 TMA Practice E-Tips main page